A Message from Nina

 2020s: Full time speaker, and Host of the podcast This Seriously Sucks: The Right Podcast When Life Goes Seriously Wrong (two seasons available).

-Non-Profit Work: Executive Advisor with the Alzheimer’s Association; focuses on Alzheimer’s advocacy in memory of her father (passed in 2017); serves on several non-profit boards.
+Non-Profit Work: Surved on many non-profit boards through the decades.
+Currently focused on Alzheimer’s advocacy in memory of her father (passed in 2017)

 “Nina is an energetic speaker who will make you laugh, make you cry and make you think.
 She can get a whole room of people thinking about things in new, positive ways.”